S-Adenosyl methionine

-S-Adenosyl methionine (SAM), also known under the commercial names of SAMe, SAM-e, or AdoMet, is a common cosubstrate involved in methyl group transfers, transsulfuration, and aminopropylation.
+S-Adenosyl methionine (SAM), also known under the commercial names of SAMe, SAM-e, or Adonat, is a common cosubstrate involved in methyl group transfers, transsulfuration, and aminopropylation.
 Although these anabolic reactions occur throughout the body, most SAM is produced and consumed in the liver.
 More than 40 methyl transfers from SAM are known, to various substrates such as nucleic acids, proteins, lipids and secondary metabolites.
 It is made from adenosine triphosphate (ATP) and methionine by methionine adenosyltransferase.
 SAM was first discovered by Giulio Cantoni in 1952.

 In bacteria, SAM is bound by the SAM riboswitch, which regulates genes involved in methionine or cysteine biosynthesis.
 In eukaryotic cells, SAM serves as a regulator of a variety of processes including DNA, tRNA, and rRNA methylation; immune response; amino acid metabolism; transsulfuration; and more.
 In plants, SAM is crucial to the biosynthesis of ethylene, an important plant hormone and signaling molecule.

-SAMe has been studied for depression, osteoarthritis, and liver diseases with inconclusive results, and while generally considered safe short-term, its long-term safety, use during pregnancy, and risks for people with bipolar disorder or compromised immune systems remain unclear.
+SAM has been studied for depression, osteoarthritis, and liver diseases with inconclusive results, and while generally considered safe short-term, its long-term safety, use during pregnancy, and risks for people with bipolar disorder or compromised immune systems remain unclear.

 Structure

 S-Adenosyl methionine consists of the adenosyl group attached to the sulfur of methionine, providing it with a positive charge.
-It is synthesized from ATP and methionine by S-Adenosylmethionine synthetase enzyme through the following reaction:
+It is synthesized from ATP and methionine by S-adenosylmethionine synthetase enzyme through the following reaction: